-It is our pleasure to present ISPOR News Across Asia July issue.
-This issue features a health policy article on the “Full-scale implementation of cost-effectiveness evaluation in Japan started in April 2019” and numerous HEOR and health policy updates from around the region.
+It is our pleasure to present ISPOR News Across Asia Autumn issue.
+This issue features a health policy article on Real-World Evidence in China and HEOR and health policy updates from around the region.
 We also give you important information on ISPOR events and activities relating to Asia Pacific and beyond.
-We hope you enjoy this issue and warmly invite you to learn more about how ISPOR and ISPOR Asia Consortium are working to improve healthcare decision making in Asia Pacific, and globally.
+We hope you enjoy this issue and warmly invite you to learn more about how ISPOR and ISPOR Asia Consortium are working to improve health care decision making in Asia Pacific and globally.

-News Across Asia Co-Editors Alex Z. Fu, Sang Soo Lee, and Fang Zhang
+News Across Asia Co-Editors Alex Fu, Sang Soo Lee, and Fang Zhang

 Health Policy Updates